UW-MLGEO/MLGEO2024_SnowDepth/README.md

 ### Group members
 Jack Hayes, Ayush Gupta, Sry Wei

+*old repo with contributions can be found at https://github.com/Jack-Hayes/mlgeo-2024-deep-snow

 ### Motivation
 Understanding snow depth is crucial in hydrological risk assessment, water resource management, climate change modeling, and more.
 Remote sensing technologies such as light detection and ranging (LiDAR), synthetic aperture radar (SAR), and optical imagery allow for measurements of snow depth, land cover, and topography across a spatial scale unachievable by traditional manual measurements and models.
 Current machine learning models that use remote sensing data to measure snow depth are making great strides, but struggle in terms of accuracy at a large spatial scale.
 The incorporation of spatially-sparse, highly-precise snow depth stations into these models to improve this accuracy is a challenge many snow scientists are facing today.
 We hope to develop methodology that efficiently encodes point and raster data into machine learning architectures, using Quinn and Eric's "deep-snow" data and models (CNNs).